-* Students require a completed Private Pilot's License by September 1 in order to begin the program.
+Students require a completed Private Pilot License by August 31st in order to begin the program.

 Practical flying experience is accumulated on Mount Royal's fleet of aircraft consisting of Cessna single-engine aircraft and Seneca multi-engine aircraft.
 Our fleet is equipped with the latest GPS avionics, and is located at our Springbank Hangar at the nearby Springbank Airport (CYBW) just west of the Calgary city limits.

 Mount Royal also provides simulator training on a state-of-the-art ALSIM ALX Flight Training Device, which includes high resolution visuals on a 270° wrap around screen.
 In the simulator, you can experience take off and landing at any airport in North America, in all forms of weather systems and in engine or aircraft emergencies.Open House in October

 The Aviation Department, along with Mount Royal University, holds our annual Open House each October.
 Prospective students and their families can connect with University faculty, staff and student representatives and enjoy an introduction to Mount Royal's academic programs, admission requirements and process, student services and campus life.

 Interested Aviation students can tour the sim room throughout the day and ask questions of our dedicated Aviation volunteers.
 The sim room is located in the Bissett Building on the second floor across from the reception area.